 Having got that out of the way, let us now talk about the content of this post.

 In written Italian, some words have a graphic representation for the intonation.
 That is what is called an orthographic accent.
 Orthographic accents are meaningful for those who study Italian as a foreign language.
 But they also are all-important for native speakers themselves.
 It is a subject that teachers share with students in elementary school.
-And is not taken up again because teachers assume most students have mastered it.
+But despite being taught early on, most Italians struggle with accents.
+So, the topic may need to picking up to help foreigners and natives alike.

 Native Italian speakers also struggle with accents!